-A good reference manager can be an incredibly helpful tool in your research.
+A good reference manager can be incredibly helpful for your research.
 Many different options are available, but you should at least seriously consider Zotero.

-Zotero was useful then, but in the years since, ongoing development has made it an even more robust and helpful research tool.
+At that time, Zotero was useful, but in the years since, ongoing development has made it an even more robust and helpful tool.
+So, if you’re frustrated with your current system for managing your research, there are 8 reasons Zotero might be an excellent tool for you.
+Namely, Zotero

 1. Zotero is free.